thomas-davidson/Cross-Validation/README.md

 # Cross-Validation
-Cross validation loop for project pipeline that -calculates cv error and cv bias
--has an optional argument for calculating training error and bias
+Cross validation loop for a project pipeline that calculates cv error and cv bias, and has an optional argument for calculating training error and bias